 - The horizontal time base range: 10s / Div – 50s / Div (1-2-5 progressive manner).

 - With automatic, regular and one-shot mode, easy to capture the -moment waveform.

 - Available rising or falling edge trigger.

 - Adjustable trigger level position, and with instructions.

 - Can freeze at any time waveform display (HOLD function).

 - Comes 1Hz /3.3V square wave test signal source.

 Neat thing of this kit that it comes with 2.4” TFT display which along with control push-buttons is intuitive to use.
-If you like you can put in to nice enclosure and make it to secondary measuring unit.
-It can be used for various non intensive tasks like for audio, video synchronization, low-frequency switching power supply, infrared receiver transmitter signal waveform, multimeter, data logging and other purposes.
-Oscilloscope is open source so you can access all circuit details and firmware updates here.
+If you like, you can put into the nice enclosure and make it to the second measuring unit.
+It can be used for various non-intensive tasks like for audio, video synchronization, low-frequency switching power supply, infrared receiver transmitter signal waveform, multimeter, data logging and other purposes.
+An oscilloscope is open-source so that you can access all circuit details and firmware updates here.